balderdashy/sails/docs/concepts/File Uploads/File Uploads.md

 #### Where do the files go?
 When using the default `receiver`, file uploads go to the `myApp/.tmp/uploads/` directory.
 This can be overridden using the `dirname` option.
 Note that you'll need to specify this option both when you call the `.upload()` function and when you invoke the skipper-disk adapter (so that you are uploading to and downloading from the same place).

+> Any Node.js app (or other server-side app) that receives untrusted file uploads and stores them on disk should never upload those files into paths within a Java server web root or any directory that a legacy web server might automatically dive into recursively to execute arbitrary code files that it finds.
+For best results, upload files to S3 or a safe directory on disk.
+Always assume any request coming into your server could be malicious or misrepresent itself.

 #### Uploading to a custom folder
 In the example above we upload the file to .tmp/uploads, but how can we configure it with a custom folder, say `assets/images`?
 We can achieve this by adding options to the upload function as shown below.